-SEND provision and interventions are recorded on an individual plan, which will be updated each term.
+SEND provision and interventions are recorded on an individual Pupil Passport, which will be updated each time the intervention is changed.
 Parents are encouraged to join the review process, which is usually termly.
-Pupil Plans are updated by the class teacher and monitored by the SENCO.
+Pupil Passports are updated by the class teacher and monitored by the SENCO.
 These reflect information passed on by the SENCO at the beginning of an academic year and are adapted following assessments.
 These interventions are monitored and evaluated termly by the SENCO following consultation with class teachers, pupils and parents in order to assess whether provision has been effective.